TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 It is more than 10 years already Peter Norvig has put his sterlingly simple spell-checker into 21 line of [python code](https://norvig.com/spell-correct.html).
 A pure probability model selects the most probable replacement for an unknown word from the list of words collected in a book – this minimalistic approach is still quite relevant and can be considered as a baseline and a prototype for further development, however, it has a number of imperfections:

-1.	if your dictionary is big enough, (like, millions of words), the candidate list will be too big to range it properly with this simple technique
+1.	if your dictionary is big enough, (like millions of words), the candidate list will be too big to range it properly with this simple technique
 1. no restrictions on the speed and memory are provided for this solution
 1.	it cannot find real-word errors